 There is no implementation of Action 11 (monitoring of profit shifting) yet.
 Action 12 (disclosure of aggressive tax planning models) however has been implemented by the Austrian legislator in September 2019 in the course of the transposition of the amendment to Directive 2011/16/EU on mandatory automatic exchange of information in the field of taxation in relation to reportable cross-border arrangements (DAC6).
-Within the framework of this regulation (EU-Meldepflichtgesetz) certain cross-border structures and transactions must be communicated to the tax authorities starting with July 1 2020 (transitional provisions apply) on an ad hoc basis within 30 days after the triggering event.
-These events that are (conditionally or unconditionally) subject to reporting are defined based on certain hallmarks.
+Within the framework of this regulation (EU-Meldepflichtgesetz) certain cross-border structures and transactions must be communicated to the tax authorities on an ad hoc basis within 30 days after the triggering event.
+Only events that fulfil certain hallmarks are reportable.
 Potentially reportable transactions might for example be cross-border transfers of intangible assets within a group of companies, debt equity swaps or transfer pricing arrangements using unilateral safe harbour rules.
+The beginning of the initial reporting period was originally scheduled for 1 July 2020.
+Due to the Covid-19 crisis, the EU Council has allowed that Member States defer the new regime until 1 October 2020.
+As of today (29 July 2020) Austria has not made use of this option.
+However, the Austrian Ministry of Finance stated that, due to the fact that the possibility of the electronic submission of reports will most likely not be available before October 2020, sanctions for a violation of the reporting obligation shall be suspended until 31 October 2020.

-Austria has fully implemented the OECD recommendations on Action 13 (reexamination of transfer pricing documentation) in its Transfer Pricing Documentation Act (TPDA) and in the implementing ordinance, specifying the master file and the local file, which is largely in accordance with the description given in Annexes I and II to Chapter V of the OECD Transfer Pricing Guidelines.
-For the mandatory automatic information exchange regarding the country-by-country reporting, the Austrian legislator has implemented Council Directive (EU) 2016/881 of May 25 2016 amending Directive 2011/16/EU, which is in line with the OECD recommendation on Article 13 of the final Base Erosion and Profit Shifting Report.
-Austria has implemented the Multinational Authority Agreement that extends the scope of participating countries of the automatic information exchange for the country-by-country reporting.
+Austria has fully implemented the OECD recommendations on Action 13 (re-examination of transfer pricing documentation) in its Transfer Pricing Documentation Act (TPDA) and in the implementing ordinance, specifying the master file and the local file, which is largely in accordance with the description given in Annexes I and II to Chapter V of the OECD Transfer Pricing Guidelines.
+For the mandatory automatic information exchange regarding the Country-by-Country reporting, the Austrian legislator has implemented Council Directive (EU) 2016/881 of May 25 2016 amending Directive 2011/16/EU, which is in line with the OECD recommendation on Article 13 of the final BEPS Report.
+Austria has implemented the Multinational Authority Agreement that extends the scope of participating countries of the automatic information exchange for the Country-by-Country reporting.